f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

   - lab-waf
 ```

-## Since we do not keep user name and password for CM access in repository, Ansible running command will include those:
+## Run Policy Update

+Let's run the command to update the security policy:

 ```bash
 ansible-playbook ./playbooks/site.yml  --extra-vars 'central_manager_user=admin central_manager_password=Welcome1234567!'
 ```

+Note that since we do not keep user name and password for CM access in repository, Ansible running command includes those.

-## Verify the policy update
+## Verify Policy Update

 Log in BIG-IP Next Central Manager and proceed to the **Security Workspace**.
 Proceed to **Policies** under the **WAF** section.
-CLick on the policy created in the Manual Workflow.
+Click on the policy created in the Manual Workflow to enter it.

 ![alt text](./assets/swagger-json.png)